 Once the excitement of summer reading is over, it's Cybils season!
 If you have been living in a hole without internet, you may not be familiar with Cybils.
-It's the eleventh year of the Children's and Young Adult Literary Bloggers' Award and it's awesome.
+It's the twelfth year of the Children's and Young Adult Literary Bloggers' Award (I think - I am not good at time math) and it's awesome.

 There are a lot of children's book awards out there.
 They recognize literary quality, contribution to the genre and canon, and much more.
 Cybils is different.
 It's the only award that recognizes both child appeal and literary quality and the process is very transparent.
 You, the public, nominate books.
 Parents, teachers, librarians, and authors with public review platforms (aka bloggers) choose the best.
 Along the way, we review, discuss, and promote children's literature.